MrMarHVD/idatt1003-eksamen/README.md

 ## Project structure

 [//]: # All source files and tests are in the package edu.ntnu.stud.
 The main source files are in the file path src/main/java/edu/ntnu/stud.
+The main class is under the app-subdirectory, backend (TrainDeparture and DepartureOverview) are under backend, and the GUI-class (DepartureOverviewGui) is under gui.

 Tests are located in src/test/java/edu/ntnu/stud.

 ## Link to repository